vishalr022/TaskManagementSystem/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or feedback, you can reach out to me at example@email.com.
+For questions or feedback, you can reach out to me at vishal.rai898@email.com.

 ## Acknowledgments